BenMcLean/wolf3d-build/README.md

 # README #

-A great article, [Let's Compile Like its 1992](http://fabiensanglard.net/Compile_Like_Its_1992/), provides some real nostalgia in its detailed description of setting up a build environment to compile classic Wolf3D.
+A great article, [Let's Compile Like its 1992][original-post], provides some real nostalgia in its detailed description of setting up a build environment to compile classic [Wolfenstein 3D][wolf3d-wiki].
 I've attempted to make it easy to *"jump start"* the process by providing a pre-configured environment.

-*To fully appreciate the process one **really should** read the article in full and go through all the steps!*
+*To fully appreciate the process one **really should** [read the article][original-post] in full and go through all the steps!*

 But... if you want a bit of a bootstrap...